 We’ve all seen those Pins that boast the many uses of dryer sheets.

 Our baseboards are clean, our hair never has flyaways, and our dogs never smell like rain.

 Unfortunately, there is one major piece of information missing.
-Continue reading “Suffocating in Softener?”
+Continue reading “Non-Toxic Fabric Softener”

 I’ll admit it.

 When Steve wanted to get the kids superhero costumes, I didn’t think they’d use them all that often.

 In the end we bought them because of his ultimate trump card when it comes to our children.

 He knows more about being a little boy than I do.